and-rew-too/PROJECTS/readme.md

 ## CAD Files
 Include within project folders' readme if relevant
 <br> Include link to public onshape editor in readme
-<br> Include STL files if relevant, or share jpg of TD / Assembly
+<br> Include STL files if relevant, or alternatively share a jpeg of TD / Assembly

 ## Gerber (PCB) Files
-Include within project folders' readme if relevant Include the full file name path to KiCad file n readme
+Include within project folders' readme if relevant
+<br> Include the full file path to KiCad file for schematics

 ## Descriptions to add Below
 * **What is the goal of this project?**